SaadiMalik1/elaborated/README.md

 *   **We have moved beyond arguing about external context.** Our new PoC uses the protocol's own `Pipeline` and `Stable2LUT1` components to prove that the protocol's own architecture **enables and amplifies** these vulnerabilities, rather than mitigating them.

-This new evidence is not a "resubmission."
-It is a definitive, practical demonstration of the critical, real-world impact that the project initially dismissed.